travis-ci/docs-travis-ci-com/docs/user/languages/ruby.md

     3 * 6 * 2 = 36 minutes of time per day per project

 And, of course, nobody will really use ruby-debug in CI environments.
-To exclude ruby-debug and other gems that are non-essential for your test suite, move them to a separate gem group (for example, :development) and [exclude it using *bundler_args* in your .travis.yml](https://github.com/ruby-amqp/amqp/blob/master/.travis.yml#L2) like [amqp gem](https://github.com/ruby-amqp/amqp) does.
+To exclude ruby-debug and other gems that are non-essential for your test suite, move them to a separate gem group (for example, :debug) and [exclude it using *bundler_args* in your .travis.yml](https://github.com/ruby-amqp/amqp/blob/master/.travis.yml#L2) like [amqp gem](https://github.com/ruby-amqp/amqp) does.

 Time is better spent testing your project against more Ruby versions/implementations and more versions of libraries you depend on than compiling linecache over and over.